Chedington: Chedington Court

 By 1855 it was occupied by William Trevelyan Cox JP followed by Captain William Trevelyan Hody JP in 1889.
 Then Sir Henry Peto, son of the Victorian railway magnate Morton Peto bought Chedington Court and its estate in 1893.
 He became High Sheriff in 1897 and Deputy Lieutenant for the county of Dorset.
 Like so many families they lost two sons in the Great War, the heir to the estate, 30-year-old Captain Henry Peto of the 10th Royal Hussars, who fell in the first Battle of Ypres in November 1914 and later the 27-year-old Sapper Walter Samuel Peto of the Royal Engineers killed while on patrol in Salonika December 1917.
 Sir Henry and Lady Peto lived in the house until his death in 1938.

 By the early 1980s it had become a hotel, a small seven-bedroom country house property run by Philip and Hilary Chapman.
 Hilary had developed a fine culinary reputation in the kitchen, whilst Philip concentrated on front of house.
-It had received good reviews, including The New York Times in June 1987, “Ten acres of garden containing a lovely variety mature trees and shrubs.
+It had received good reviews, including The New York Times in June 1987, "Ten acres of garden containing a lovely variety mature trees and shrubs.
 There were sweeping lawns, elegant terraces and a summer house nestling under an ancient yew hedge close to a landscaped pool.
 We saw a croquet lawn, a putting green, and even a helicopter landing ground.
 Inside, a marvellous oak staircase sets the tone for the whole house which featured heavy brass door handles, leaded lights in stone mullions and gleaming polished oak floors with beautiful oriental carpets.
 Most of the furniture was Victorian.
-One of the rooms had a fine thirties suite from the old RMS Queen Mary” and The Washington Post in March 1991.
+One of the rooms had a fine thirties suite from the old RMS Queen Mary" and The Washington Post in March 1991.
 The Chapmans' invested in a new 9-hole Chedington Court Golf Club at South Perrott designed by David Hemstock in August 1991 later extended to 18-holes, with club professional Simon Tucker.

 However, the hotel was sold in 1997 to Canadian businessman Brendan Clouston for £1.2 million and returned to residential use, upsetting the local villagers in the process.
 Apparently, he let off some birthday fireworks for his wife, which reportedly frightened the neighbours and caused livestock to panic.
 On the market again in 2003 for £5.95 million, after Clouston left for Scotland.
 The golf course went into receivership in August 2010, finally closed in December and returned to farm pasture.
-On the market again in 2015, the Chedington Court Estate is now owned by the Guy family who are developing it as an equestrian centre.
+On the market again in 2015, the Chedington Court Estate is now owned by the Guy family who have grown the Estate which now encompasses an events and wellness venue and a world-class equestrian centre.
 Dr Geoffrey Guy is founding partner of GW Pharmaceuticals.